-CORPORATE ACCOUNTING - II
+FOURTH SEMESTER BBA BBABMC286 - CORPORATE ACCOUNTING - II

-COUR COURSE OBJECTIVES To provide adequate basic understanding about CS01: Amalgamation/absorption of companies.
-CS02: To prepare students to pass entries independently- Reconstruction.
-To prepare students to pass entries independently- Internal CS03: Reconstruction.
-CS04: To provide basic understanding of Holding Company accounts.
-To provide adequate basic understanding about consolidation CS05: accounts of companies.
-COUR SE OUTCOMES C01: Students will be able to apply appropriate treatment M & A. C02: Students will be able to identify the impact of transactions.
-C03: Students will be able to present accounts.
-C04: Students will be able to apply accounting skills.
-C05: Students will be able to apply Managerial skills.
+- To provide adequate basic understanding about Amalgamation/absorption of companies. - To prepare students to pass entries independently- Reconstruction. - To prepare students to pass entries independently- Internal Reconstruction. - To provide basic understanding of Holding Company accounts. - To provide adequate basic understanding about consolidation accounts of companies.

+- C01: Be able to apply appropriate treatment of Mergers and Acquisition. - C02: Show an ability to identify the impact of transactions. - C03: Be familiar with presentation of accounts. - C04: Demonstrate the accounting skills. - C05: Exhibit managerial skills.